 Almenland Nature Park

 Many routes lead to the Almenland Naturpark, but the most breathtaking is through the Bear Gorge.

 Known for its breathtakingly beautiful and inaccessible countryside, the park was declared a nature park in 2002, making it the youngest national park in Austria.
 It provides a stunning natural experience for every visitor.

 When is the best to go?

-Bear Gorge is a popular destination from all surrounding countries.
+Bear Gorge is a popular destination in all surrounding countries.
 In summer, during the high season, there are plenty of visits to the gorge and the surrounding national park.
 The high season is in July and August when the school holidays are on.

 Therefore, it is worth going in late spring or early fall.
-There are fewer visitors at this time, so you can cross the wildly romantic gorge at your own pace.
+There are fewer visitors at this time so you can cross the wildly romantic gorge at your own pace.
 On weekdays, the number of visitors to the Bear Gorge is up to 40% lower, so if you want to avoid other hikers even more, choose a weekday for your trip.

 I hope you found the summary useful.
 If so, save this link for later or share it with your friends.
 Have a nice trip! ❤️